 III.
 Follow Ama-Reducing Eating Habits

 All through the year, and especially while detoxifying, it's important to follow the ayurvedic eating guidelines for reducing ama.

 - Do not fast or skip meals during any part of the self-detoxification program.

 - Eat at the same time every day so your agni can "fire up" for the meal.

 - Eat your main meal at noon and lighter meals at breakfast and dinner.

-- Eat while sitting down in a settled atmosphere; paying attention to the food when you eat (no TV, no phones, no reading).
+- Eat while sitting down in a settled atmosphere; pay attention to the food when you eat (no TV, no phones, no reading).

 - Engage in pleasant conversation with friends or family (no business meetings or emotional discussions).

 - Eat only when the previous meal has been digested (no grazing or untimely snacking — this really disrupts digestion.
 Eat only when you are hungry again.